 None of that stopped the public from sifting through the heel nipping and deciding that Trump’s larger narrative appealed to them over Jeb Bush throwing out another figure and obfuscating on his positions.
 If Republicans aren’t careful, the exact same thing is going to happen with Ocasio-Cortez and her policies.

-When she essentially asserts that many of those criticizing her are hung on up on the technical aspects while ignoring the basis of her ideas, she’s not really wrong and Republicans can ignore her point at their own peril.
+When she essentially asserts that many of those criticizing her are hung on up on the technical aspects while ignoring the core basis of her ideas, she’s not really wrong and Republicans can ignore that at their own peril.
 That doesn’t make her ideas good, but it does mean that you aren’t going to beat said ideas by correcting her math enough times.
 Calling her dumb (and she is indeed dumb) won’t do it either.

 There has to be a moral and cultural argument that her policies are wrong.

 If we aren’t willing to make the larger moral and cultural argument against Ocasio-Cortez’s communist dreams, the public will eventually warm to them.
 They’ll decide that she’s advocating for the “right thing,” details be damned.
 That’s been the pattern for the last sixty years.
-Liberals push something radical and we scoff, while offering a bunch of facts of figures.
+Liberals push something radical and we scoff, while offering a bunch of facts and figures.
 Yet, in the end, the public latches onto the bigger idea being pushed.
 With Obamacare, it was coverage for preexisting conditions and the idea that no one should go without health insurance.
-Republicans lost that battle, and likely the war, because they couldn’t properly communicate why all of that was bad policy outside of just repeating cost estimates.
+Republicans lost that battle, and likely the war, because they couldn’t properly communicate why all of that was actually bad policy outside of just repeating cost estimates.

 To bring up an example of contention on the Republican side, there’s a reason those on the right who oppose Trump’s wall aren’t changing anyone’s mind by bringing up claims about no terrorists crossing the southern border or talking about visa overstays being a bigger problem.
 That kind of sniping on the margins says to wall supporters that you are just looking for excuses while ignoring the core issue.
 It comes across as simply deflecting.